mattbalmer/mb-scrollbar/README.md

 You should pass an object as the value of `ng-scrollbar`.
 Here is an example with all of the attributes you may set.
 Shown values are the default values.

     config = {
       autoResize: false, // If true, will listen for DOM elements being added or removed inside the scroll container
       direction: 'vertical', // The direction of the scrollbar
       scrollbar: {
           width: 6, // Width (thickness.
 Is actually height on horizontal scrollbars) of the scrollbar
-          hoverWidth: 8 // Width on scrollbar hover
+          hoverWidth: 8, // Width on scrollbar hover
+          color: 'rgba(0,0,0, .6) // Background color of the scrollbar
       },
       scrollbarContainer: {
-          width: 12 // Width of the container surrounding the scrollbar.
-Becomes visible on hover }
+          width: 12, // Width of the container surrounding the scrollbar.
+Becomes visible on hover
+          color: 'rgba(0,0,0, .1) // Background color of the scrollbar container }
     }